 Passing through the mountains on this scenic route highway, these memorable cultural stops are sprinkled with mountain views and dramatic scenery.

 From whitewater rafting to hiking to sipping wine in vineyards, there are many ways to enjoy the beauty of the Sierras.
 So rev up your engine and hit the road – the Golden Chain Highway is a journey to remember!

 Address: 41139 CA-41, Oakhurst, CA 93644

 Tucked away in the hills next to Oakhurst, Idle Hour Winery produces award-winning wines available for tasting or purchasing by bottle.
-Committed to natural processes, the winery ferments with only native yeasts found on the grapes and uses gravity-flow gear that’s non-intrusive to the vineyard.
+Committed to natural processes, the winery ferments with only native yeasts found on the grapes and uses a non-intrusive gravity-flow gear to the vineyard.

 While the available varietals may change from year to year based on specific environmental and weather conditions, typical sample offerings include Idle Hour’s single-vineyard Viognier, Pinot Noir, Malbec, Cabernet Franc, Tempranillo, and Petite Sirah.